-My Antarctica with Kids blog post is HERE.
+My Antarctica with Kids blog post from my first trip is HERE.
+My post from my second trip (with Adventures By Disney) is HERE.

 My top three one-on-one trips all have one thing in common: they’re remote adventures.
 There’s something about being two of the only people in a huge rainforest, or on a remote island, or on the edge the world’s most isolated continent, that makes your relationship with your kids just a little bit closer.
 Tokyo was strangely similar.
 There are almost 40 million people in the greater Tokyo area, so it’s definitely not unpopulated, but as international cities go Tokyo is very foreign – hectic and without much English spoken or on signage.
 So heading there can be just as much an adventure as taking a ship to Antarctica!
 And my daughter (8) and I loved the experience.

 In fact, we liked it so much that we went back the next year as well, that trip splitting our time between Tokyo and Kyoto.
 She says that she prefers our first trip since we had more time and explored more of the city.